Skip to content

 Dirty Dave's Tiki BarOn-field

-Seasonal outdoor beach bar with tropical drinks.
+Seasonal outdoor beach bar at Kentmorr Restaurant.

 5 min walk